bruceravel/demeter/documentation/Artemis/gds.rst

     An :lguess:`lguess` parameter is a tool used to simplify model creation for a multiple data set fit.
 It can be used in math expressions for two or more data sets.
-When the fit is started, an actual guess parameter will be created for each data set in which the :lguess:`lguess` is used.
+When the fit is started, an actual :guess:`guess` parameter will be created for each data set in which the :lguess:`lguess` is used.
 As an example, suppose your multiple data set fit includes data on a series of binary alloys.
     If ``x`` is a mixing parameter between the two alloys and is